 First of all, we’re using Shopify in this tutorial.
-You just simply click the button below, enter your email address and the registration info.
+You just simply click the button below and enter your email address and the registration info.
 Then you’re good to go.

-From here, we’ll be first going into the Settings option at the left bottom of the page.
+From here, we’ll first go into the Settings option at the left bottom of the page.

 Next, go back to the dashboard and click on the Online Store – Themes.

 In this section, there are some of the free themes from Shopify that can help you to get started.
 And, of course, there are some paid themes with some premium features.
 For starting out, a free theme will do.
 I had done with both Debut and Brooklyn themes.
 Both works.
 My suggestion would be to get a paid theme if you had more to spend.
 But personally, I would rather save it for ads and split testing rather than a theme.